Islam in Ethiopia: Rise of Salafism and Wahhabism

+In the Somali Region, this change led to an expansion of Islamic infrastructure and education.
+More mosques were constructed, and opportunities for Islamic learning grew, both in religious studies and in schools that combined secularism and piety.
+The greater freedom also enabled Ethiopian Muslims to connect more closely with the wider Muslim world, through pilgrimage, foreign scholarships, and access to international Islamic publications.
+These interactions contributed to the spread of Salafism, introducing new religious perspectives alongside existing Sufi traditions.

-Sharia Court
+Sharia courts

 All around the world, Sharia courts are designed to question and make decisions regarding Muslim law.
-Sharia courts have existed in Ethiopia since the country accepted Islam and the influence of the religion in the coastal areas that is surrounding the country.
-The courts became officially recognized by the state in 1942 when the Proclamation for the Establishment of Khadis Courts was issued.
-The Proclamation defined the authority of the courts, but was repealed in 1994 by the Khadis and Naiba Councils Proclamation, providing a three set of courts: the Supreme Court of Sharia, the High Court of Sharia and the First Instance Court of Sharia each with its own judges and necessary number of Khadis.
-The Khadis and Naiba councils decide on any questions surrounding marriage such as divorce and guardianship of children all that must be related to Mohammedans law or all the parties are Muslim.
-Also, the councils decide on any questions about wills or succession given that the donor or deceased was a Muslim.
-Lastly, the courts decide on any questions regarding payments of the cost incurred by the aforementioned decisions.
-The provisions provided by the courts made the Ethiopian Muslim courts similar to ones Sudan, Nigeria and other Africa countries where Sharia courts exist to handle the personal laws of the Muslim population.
+Sharia courts have existed in Ethiopia since the country accepted Islam and the influence of the religion in the coastal areas that are surrounding the country.
+The courts became officially recognised by the state in 1942 when the Proclamation for the Establishment of Khadis Courts was issued.
+The Proclamation defined the authority of the courts but was repealed in 1994 by the Khadis and Naiba Councils Proclamation, providing a three-tier set of courts: the Supreme Court of Sharia, the High Court of Sharia, and the First Instance Court of Sharia, each with its own judges and a necessary number of Khadis.
+The Khadis and Naiba councils decide on any questions surrounding marriage, such as divorce and guardianship of children; all that must be related to Mohammedan law or all the parties must be Muslim.
+Also, the councils decide on any questions about wills or succession, given that the donor or deceased was a Muslim.
+Lastly, the courts decide on any questions regarding payments of the costs incurred by the aforementioned decisions.
+The provisions provided by the courts made the Ethiopian Muslim courts similar to those in Sudan, Nigeria and other African countries where Sharia courts exist to handle the personal laws of the Muslim population.

 Sharia law has a different approach to tackling gender equality.
-Islamic law contains different ways to treat women that can be applied to courts for example, divorce, partition of property, inheritance and many more.
-Final decisions made by the Sharia court are treated as an exception to the constitutional standard of Article 9(1), which states "The Constitution is the supreme law of the land.
+Islamic law contains different ways to treat women that can be applied in courts, for example, divorce, partition of property, inheritance and many more.
+Final decisions made by the Sharia court are treated as an exception to the constitutional standard of Article 9(1), which states, "The Constitution is the supreme law of the land.
 All laws, customary practices, and decisions made by state organs or public officials inconsistent therewith, shall be null and void."
-It raises a question about Ethiopia's commitment to human rights because personal status laws, which are under Ethiopia's jurisdiction of sharia courts, are considered an area of law which discrimination on the basis of gender is established.
+It raises a question about Ethiopia's commitment to human rights because personal status laws, which are under Ethiopia's jurisdiction of sharia courts, are considered an area of law in which discrimination on the basis of gender is established.